Skip to main content

 incoming_key = "combat.damage.incoming"

-incoming_category = "warning"
+incoming_category = "system"

 outgoing_key = "combat.damage.outgoing"